tderenzi/tderenzi.github.io/src/portfolio/ibm.md

 > User-6 asked: "Do I have to touch the machine?
 Do I talk to the machine or touch the button?"

+These gaps in interaction meant the ML component had incomplete or delayed data to analyze, potentially affecting its ability to deliver personalized insights and undermining its predictive accuracy.

 **Inferface Usability**: Target users experienced a **100% failure rate on registration and iris scanning** compared to a **66.7% failure** rate among non-target users.
 Task completion times for target users were on average **10.6% slower** than non-target users, particularly in the more complex registration and biometric tasks.
+These challenges introduced noisy or invalid data into the ML system, compromising its ability to establish accurate baselines for health measurements and reducing the reliability of personalized feedback.

 **User Satisfaction**: Despite **usability issues, target participants rated satisfaction high (average satisfaction score of 9.33/10)**, whereas non-target users rated it significantly lower (5/10).
 This discrepancy suggests a **strong social desirability bias among target users**, masking potential dissatisfaction and usability issues.
+Adjustments to the kiosk’s interface based on genuine user needs were essential to ensure that ML recommendations were both accurate and well-received.

 ![User satisfaction rating](/assets/images/Satisfaction.png){.image .is-centered}